 Our family trip to York was during October half term.
 We spent 3 days in York and didn’t manage to visit all of the sights.
 For a compact city, there’s a wealth of interesting places to visit in York with kids.
 In this post I’ve put together a list of the best York family attractions.
 I’ve also detailed some of the best family days out near York in case you have more time to explore.

 York has an epic history, it’s a brilliant city to visit if you’d like an overview of the UK’s tumultuous past.
-Enclosed by well preserved Roman city walls, York pays homage to Viking and Saxon settlers in its excellent museums; there are medieval lanes to explore and elegant Georgian buildings line many of the streets.
+Enclosed by well preserved medieval city walls, York pays homage to Viking and Saxon settlers in its excellent museums.
+There are medieval lanes to explore and elegant Georgian buildings line many of the streets.
 York’s place in more recent history is what appeals to many children visiting the city: railways and chocolate are both well represented in York.